 The outer "chin", "shoulders" and "epaulets" contain the ship's sensors and communication equipment.
 This equipment can be accessed and serviced through access doors in the entry ramp room.

-The forward "fins" house the ship's ion maneuvering thrusters, forward/flanking shields (projectors, controllers, and generators), and the ship's batteries.
+The forward "fins" house the ship's ion maneuvering thrusters, forward/flanking shields (projectors, Controllers, and generators), and the ship's batteries.
 Also housed here are some of the ship's consumable storage tanks, fuel tanks, and fueling pumps.
 All can be accessed for service or maintenance by the doors at the ends of the forward corridors.

 The premium berths (bedrooms) each contain a set of bunk beds, 2 dressers, and 1 padded chair each.
 The room locations provide the least noise and vibration for passengers comfort.

 Located aft of the entry ramp.
-A second ramp to the upper deck lowers from the ceiling in this room to provide access to the cockpit above.
+A second ramp to the upper deck lowers from the ceiling in this compartment to provide access to the cockpit above.
 When lowered the areas outside the caution stripes form an oval shaped path to walk around the lowered ramp.

 Located port and starboard of the foyer.
 On the aft faces of the forward corridors are access to the cargo holds (port and starboard) and the crew berths (bedrooms).